 If you have never traveled alone before, planning a trip by yourself might feel overwhelming.
 There is a good chance you are worried about accommodation, cultural norms, food, flight and many other organizational moments.

-In my opinion, a conference or an exchange program is a good starting point for solo travel with a certain insurance that someone gets your back.
+In my opinion, a conference or an exchange program is a good starting point for solo travel with certain insurance that someone gets your back.

 In this case, you somehow know that someone will take care of accommodation or help you with basic directions, but at the same time, you will have to take flight alone and get around also by yourself afterward.
 This experience will help you gain more confidence for future independent trips.